Carcass examinations in the Atlantic Unusual Mortality Event

 External features of emaciation range from flattening of the body, loose skin, folds in the belly, distinction of head from the rest of the body with a dip in the neckline (‘peanut-head’), to visible outline of skeletal structures.
 On necropsy, the transformation of fat, muscle and connective tissue into a watery gelatinous substance (‘serous atrophy’) suggests the manatees in this UME experienced prolonged starvation and malnutrition, depleting their bodies.
 Lower than normal liver weights are consistent with chronic starvation.
 This state of extreme wasting is further evidenced by atrophy of vital organs such as liver, heart, and diaphragm on microscopic examination.

-This past winter, between 1 December 2021 and 31 March 2022, 457 manatee deaths were verified on the Atlantic coast.
-Primary starvation was the leading cause of death in necropsied carcasses on the Atlantic coast (these deaths are included in the ‘Natural; Other’ category in FWRI mortality web tables).
+During the first two winters of this UME (1 December 2020 through 31 March 2021 and 1 December 2021 through 31 March 2022), 582 and 457 manatee deaths were verified on the Atlantic coast, respectively.
+Primary starvation was the leading cause of death in necropsied carcasses on the Atlantic coast during these winters (these deaths are included in the ‘Natural; Other’ category in FWRI mortality web tables).